 The IB program is an international university entrance program which is typically completed in the final two years of high school.
-Prospective students of the IB program are enrolled in "Pre-IB" during their grade 10 year to prepare for the actual IB program.
+Prospective students of the IB program are enrolled in preparatory courses during their grade 10 year to prepare for the actual IB program.

 Since 1987, Saint John High School graduates of the IB program have gone to university where they have performed exceptionally well.
 We know from their experience that IB is responsible in large measure for their success.
 These students have, in the words of IB, "learned how to learn."

 Here's what some former students have said about the IB program: